The prizewinning author, poet, essayist, literary critic and environmentalist

 number of existing spruce, birch and fir remain in the

 forest, to allow it to regenerate from its own seedbank.
 Visitors are able to visit the

 Future Library forest, which is located a 30 minute hike from Frognerseteren Station.

-Katie Paterson has created a limited edition artwork, a certificate that entitles the owner
+Katie Paterson has created a limited edition artwork, a certificate entitling the owner

 to one complete set of the one hundred texts printed on the paper made from the Future

 after they are fully grown and cut down in 2114.
 The

 proceeds support the running of the project over its one hundred year duration.
 For more

 Support for this one hundred year long artwork has been given by the City of Oslo, which